Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Baroclinicity and incompressible mode correspondence

-where $\Pi_{\bom}(k)$ is the enstrophy flux rate from $k' > k$, i.e., the flux from all cascade terms, and $D(k)$ is the enstrophy flux sink due to diffusion.
-If all of the flux sourced from $\baro$ balances the flux feeding the incompressible velocity cascade, then
+where $\Exp{\hdots}{}$ is taken over the ensemble of SNRs\footnote{All the statistics I report are averaged over a full ensemble of SNR, hence I may invoke stationarity to set the time-derivatives to zero.}.
+If all the flux sourced from $\baro$ is proportional to the flux feeding the incompressible velocity cascade, then

-where $t_{\rm nl} \sim (k u_k)^{-1}$ is the nonlinear timescale of the turbulence, with $u_k^2 \sim k \Pus(k)$.
-This gives $t_{\rm nl} \sim (k \sqrt{ k \mathcal{P}_{\u_s}})^{-1}$, and hence
+where $t_{\rm nl} \sim (k u_k)^{-1}$ is the nonlinear timescale of the turbulence, with $u_k^2 \sim \Pus(k)dk$.
+This gives $t_{\rm nl} \sim (k \sqrt{ \mathcal{P}_{\u_s} dk})^{-1}$, and hence

-or equivalently, $\Pus(k) \sim \PoB^{2/3}(k)\,k^{-14/15}$.
-This relation holds only if the entire cascade enstrophy flux, $d\Pi_{\bom}(k)/dk$, the incompressible turbulence, is sourced by $\baro$.
-From \autoref{fig:vort_baro_slices}, we understand this sourcing to come directly from the thin, corrugated mixing layer between the hot and warm plasma in and around the SNR.
+or equivalently, $\Pus(k) \sim \PoB^{2/3}(k)\,k^{-2}$.
+This relation between the spectra holds only if the entire enstrophy cascade, $d\Pi_{\bom}(k)/dk$, e.g., the incompressible turbulence, is sourced by $\baro$.
+Qualitatively from \autoref{fig:vort_baro_slices} and quantitatively from \autoref{app:baroclinic_source}, we understand this, to leading order, comes directly from the thin, corrugated layer between the hot and warm plasma in and around the SNR (the unstable contact discontinuity).

-I plot $\PoB(k)/k^{7/5}$ (red) and $\Pus^{3/2}(k)$ (black) in the left panel of \autoref{fig:baro_enstrophy_spectra}, averaged over all SNR and normalized by the integral of each spectrum.
-The curves trace each other almost perfectly, indicating that $\PoB(k) \sim k^{7/5} \Pus^{3/2}(k)$ and that the $\baro$ generated in the SNR cooling layer directly fuels the $\omega$ cascade, thereby sourcing incompressible (solenoidal) velocity turbulence.
+I plot $\PoB(k)/k^{3}$ (red) and $\Pus^{3/2}(k)$ (black) in the left panel of \autoref{fig:baro_enstrophy_spectra}, averaged over all SNR and normalized by the integral of each spectrum.
+The curves trace each other almost perfectly, confirming \autoref{eq:baro_sol_relation} and indicating that the $\baro$ generated in the SNR cooling layer directly fuels the $\omega$ cascade, thereby sourcing incompressible (solenoidal) velocity turbulence\footnote{Note that this means there is no driving scale for this type of turbulence, but instead an entire driving spectrum that peaks at high-$k$ $\PoB(k) \propto k^{3/4}$.}.
 I further show the correlation between $\omega$ and $|\baro|$ in the right panel of \autoref{fig:baro_enstrophy_spectra}, where I plot the two-dimensional probability density function (PDF) of $\omega$ and $|\baro|$.
 The PDF reveals a linear correlation at low $\omega$ and low $|\baro|$ (as annotated on the plot), which implies extremely rapid, kinematic-like growth of $\omega$ from $\baro$, since $\partial_t \bom \sim \baro \sim \bom$.
-Moreover, the most extreme values of $\omega$ occur within the $|\baro|$ range associated with the thin layer, as seen in \autoref{fig:vort_baro_slices}.
-As shown there, with all of the $\bom$ generated from $\baro$, the layers indeed radiate incompressible turbulence.
+Moreover, the most extreme values of $\omega$ occur within the $|\baro|$ range associated with the thin layer, as shown in \autoref{fig:vort_baro_slices}.
+This is not unlike other regimes of turbulence where intermittent structures can occupy very little volume but contribute in large-ways to the dissipation \citep{Falgarone1995,Falgarone2009,Zhadankin2013_current_sheet_statistics}.
+However, in this case it is intermittent structures contributing to driving (source term) rather than dissipating (sink term) the turbulence.